top of page

 2025-2027 Research Grant Council of Hong Kong, "Enhancing Mega-Region Destination Development: Uncovering Spatial Integration through Tourist Travel Patterns", (With Dr. Jinyan Chen as P.I. and Prof. Bela Stantic and Prof. Cathy Hsu as Co-P.I.’s)

-2024-2028 The Israel Science Foundation, "Measuring the Tourist Experience in Time and Space Using GPS, Mobile Eye-Tracking and Physiological Sensors"
+2024-2028 The Israel Science Foundation, "Measuring the Tourist Experience in Time and Space Using GPS, Mobile Eye-Tracking and Physiological Sensors

 2025 Digital Heritage and Culture Lab - in collaboration with the Ministry of Heritage and the Government Tourism Company.
 The purpose is to create an organized process for measuring and evaluating the impact of investments made within the Heritage Division, in relation to visitors’ experiences at heritage sites.
 It also aims to develop practical tools and innovative mechanisms to advance the field of national heritage, with an emphasis on models operating at the local and regional government levels.
 The first project selected as a case study is the site of the burned vehicles near Moshav Tkuma.

 Chen, J. and Shoval, N. (eds.)
-(2023) Collection: Big Data in Tourism Geographies:
+(2023)

 Teaching